 Recently specialists from PRODAFT (Proactive Defense Against Future Threats) published an extensive report about the infamous ransomware variant PYSA.
 The detailed information in the report ” PYSA (Mespinoza) In-depth analysis” covers quite an interesting even for the general public range of questions.

-As a fact:The report was prepared by the PTI team of the company and last updated on April the 11, 2022.
-The investigation date took place between September the 25, 2020 and January the 15, 2022.
+As a fact:The report was prepared by the PTI team of the company and last updated on April 11, 2022.
+The investigation date took place between September 25, 2020 and January 15, 2022.
 The initial report date is September the 27, 2020.

-We will provide you with the most interesting excerpts from the research but for the truly geeks at heart there’s also the original report available.
+We will provide you with the most interesting excerpts from the research but for the true geeks at heart, there’s also the original report available.

 The group behind PYSA has been listed as one of the most advanced ransomware groups that secretly and successfully carries its high value attacks.
 According to the known facts, they target only healthcare sectors, educational institutions and government agencies.
 It is important to recall that the introduction of ransomware is one of the most dangerous forms of cyber attacks in today’s 2022 world.

-Before launching its attacks the PYSA criminals will conduct thorough research of their future victim.
-After this they will compromise the enterprise’s systems and force the target to pay a large sum of ransom for the restoration of data.
+Before launching its attacks the PYSA criminals will conduct thorough research of their future victims.
+After this, they will compromise the enterprise’s systems and force the target to pay a large sum of ransom for the restoration of data.

 PYSA operators are regarded as one of the most competent cybercriminals among others.
 But because they are also humans and humans make mistakes — some of the operational security mistakes that gang members did allowed researchers to take an exclusive sneak peek into criminal’s technologies and internal operations.